SelinaMeyer/memory_experiments/rewriting_judgement_task/resources/intro_text.md

 2. Style
 - [ ] Yes
 - [x] No
-   :black_square_button: Grammar  :heavy_check_mark: Awkward Style  :heavy_check_mark: Register  :heavy_check_mark: Inconsistent Style
+   :black_square_button: Grammar  :heavy_check_mark: Awkward Style  :heavy_check_mark: Inconsistent Style

+:heavy_check_mark: The revision differs in tone or emotion compared to the original

 **Explanation**:
-The original is factual, whereas the revision reads awkwardly and is more sensational in tone.
-The added exclamation mark also makes the style of the headline inconsistent in itself: While the beginning of the headline is neutral in tone, the second part is more dramatic.
+The original is factual, whereas the revision reads awkwardly.
+The added exclamation mark makes the style of the headline inconsistent in itself: While the beginning of the headline is neutral in tone, the second part is more dramatic.
+The tone of the revision is more sensational than the original.

 ---